Baijayanta2003/Transfer_files_via_rclone_remotepc_to_gdrive/README.md

-### Why This Repo?
+# Why This Repository?

-I’ve been thinking about this problem for quite some time.
+This repository addresses a practical problem I encountered while collaborating on a radio astronomy project.

-One of my collaborators has large radio astronomical data files that need to be transferred to me overseas.
+One of my collaborators needed to transfer large radio astronomical data files to me overseas.

-To set up the scenario:
+Here’s the setup:

-* I have a **local PC (A)**.
+* **PC A:** My local machine
-* My collaborator, located overseas, has **another local PC (B)**.
+* **PC B:** My collaborator’s local machine (overseas)
-* He also has access to a **remote cluster/PC (C)** where all the data files are stored.
+* **PC C:** A remote cluster/server where all the data files are stored

-He wants to send those files to me **without first downloading them to his local PC (B)**.
+The goal was to transfer the files from **PC C → Google Drive** (accessible to me) **without first downloading them to PC B (his local system).**

-So, the problem reduces to:
+In short, the challenge was:

-> How can we transfer these large files efficiently and directly?
+> How to transfer large files efficiently from a remote system to Google Drive without local downloads?

-The solution turns out to be quite straightforward...
+The solution is surprisingly simple and efficient — using **rclone**.

 ## SOLUTION